-- 15. In short, the Bulgarian economy (by contrast with the note of caution included in the previous report submitted to the Council(), has continued to grow at a rapid rate and it is planned to maintain a fast pace of expansion in future years.
+15. In short, the Bulgarian economy (by contrast with the note of caution included in the previous report submitted to the Council)( $\mathbf{x}$ ), has continued to expand at a rapid rate and it is planned to maintain a fast pace of expansion in future years.
 The economic reforms now implemented may after a transitional period assist in achieving this.
-The economic progress of Bulgaria has, however, depended largely on foreign trade and foreign credits.
-Bulgaria has maintained close economic relations with the USSR and co-operation with the COMECON, while obtaining credits for imports of modern equipment from the West, and, in spite of her heavy indebtedness, she intends to continue to do so in the future. - In their economic policy towards Bulgaria, Western countries should probably discount the possibility of significantly loosening the ties - both of a political and economic nature - of this country with Soviet Russia. same time the flow of tourists, in addition to providing Bulgaria with foreign exchange, has probably made a psychological impact on the local population.
-Also, has an economic interest in developing trade with Bulgaria which provides an outlet for its industrial exports and is committed to large repayments of Western credits.
-On the other hand, Western countries should be careful not to over-play their hands in matters of credits to the point where the credit worthiness of Bulgaria might be in danger. developing economic relations with Bulgaria, care should also be taken not to damage the legitimate interests of Western countries, especially those which are still in the course of development. - 17.
-With these qualifications, Western countries should give due consideration to the interest that might be derived from Bulgaria's entering into contact with international economic organizations of the Free World.
-They should take such steps as they feel to be appropriate with a view to developing trade with Bulgaria.
+The economic progress of Bulgaria, has, however, depended largely on foreign trade and foreign credits.
+Bulgaria has maintained close economic relations with the USSR and co-operation with the COMECON, while obtaining credits for imports of modern equipment from the West, and, in spite of her heavy indebtedness, she intends to continue to do so in the future.

+In their economic policy towards Bulgaria, Western 16. countries should probably discount the possibility of significantly loosening the ties - both of a political and economic nature - of this country with Soviet Russia.
+At the same time it cannot be denied that the flow of tourists, in addition to providing Bulgaria with foreign exchange, has probably made a psychological impact on the local population.
+Also, the West has an economic interest in developing trade with Bulgaria which provides an outlet for its industrial exports and is committed to large repayments On the other hand, Western countries should be of Western credits. careful not to over-play their hands in matters of credits to the point where the credit worthiness of Bulgaria might be in danger.
+In developing economic relations with Bulgaria, care should also be taken not to damage the legitimate interests of Western countries, especially those which are still in the course of development.

+17. With these qualifications, Western countries should consider favourably the interest that might be derived from Bulgaria's entering into contact with international economic organizations of the free world.
+They should take such steps as they feel to be appropriate with a view to expanding trade with Bulgaria and to facilitate the access of Bulgarian products to their markets.
 Joint projects between Bulgarian enterprises and Western firms should also be encouraged.
 As was already emphasised in the previous report, Western countries should pursue an economic policy flexible enough to allow them to exploit any opportunity that future economic developments in Bulgaria may offer, and with this end in view should continue to follow such developments closely.